Shah-Aayush/semester-6-materials/README.md

 # semester-6-materials
 All subjects' material of semester 6 is here !
-[Course from Computer Science and Engineering - Institute of Technology, Nirma University]
+> Courses from Computer Science and Engineering - Institute of Technology, Nirma University.